glmmPen: High Dimensional Penalized Generalized Linear Mixed Models

 \section{Abstract}

 { Generalized linear mixed models (GLMMs) are widely used in research for their ability to model correlated outcomes with non-Gaussian conditional distributions.
-The proper selection of fixed and random effects is a critical part of the modeling process, where model misspecification may lead to significant bias.
-However, the joint selection of fixed and and random effects has historically been limited to lower dimensional GLMMs, largely due to the use of criterion-based model selection strategies.
-Here we present the R package \pkg{glmmPen}, one of the first that to select fixed and random effects in higher dimension using a penalized GLMM modeling framework.
-Model parameters are estimated using a Monte Carlo expectation conditional minimization (MCECM) algorithm, which leverages Stan and RcppArmadillo for increased computational efficiency.
-Our package supports multiple distributional families and penalty functions.
+The proper selection of fixed and random effects is a critical part of the modeling process since model misspecification may lead to significant bias.
+However, the joint selection of fixed and random effects has historically been limited to lower-dimensional GLMMs, largely due to the use of criterion-based model selection strategies.
+Here we present the R package glmmPen, one of the first to select fixed and random effects in higher dimension using a penalized GLMM modeling framework.
+Model parameters are estimated using a Monte Carlo Expectation Conditional Minimization (MCECM) algorithm, which leverages Stan and RcppArmadillo for increased computational efficiency.
+Our package supports the Binomial, Gaussian, and Poisson families and multiple penalty functions.
 In this manuscript we discuss the modeling procedure, estimation scheme, and software implementation through application to a pancreatic cancer subtyping study.
 Simulation results show our method has good performance in selecting both the fixed and random effects in high dimensional GLMMs. }